Getting Started

 04

-Set Up Your Two-Desktop Workflow
+Your Two-Screen Workflow

-3. Swipe left or right with three fingers on your trackpad to jump between them.
+Three-finger swipe on your trackpad to jump between them.

 01